riotcku/learntocode/lessons/data_structures.md

 Notice how length is 2 - it is NOT a zero-based counting.
 This is because an empty array, when there are no elements, would have a length of 0.

+Whenever you forget what properties are there, visit [MDN's documentation on Arrays for a well organized, complete list.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

+#### Adding and removing items from Arrays

 Arrays have many attached properties that allows you to mutate and traverse the elements.
 Here are some examples the most common ones below.

 ```